Executive

 Meetings

-The last Executive Committee meeting was held on the January 12, 2011 in Geneva, Switzerland.
-The ten members worked together prior to the IAGG/WHO/SFGG Workshop on "Late on-set dementia" organized at the WHO headquarters.
+The 6th Executive Committee meeting was held on the January 12, 2013 in Seoul, South Korea.
+The ten members worked together prior to the 20th World Congress scheduled on June 23-27, 2013.
 See the photo of the participants.